The openVA Toolkit for Verbal Autopsies: Data preparation

-The \pkg{openVA} package supports customized set of symptoms to be used as input for all methods, thus it is usually less important to convert data from one format to another, since the conversion inevitably creates loss of information.
-We recognize the exact mapping of symptoms between different format can be useful for some applications.
-For example, a full mapping of PHMRC dataset into the InterVA format enables the use of physician provided conditional probabilities included in the InterVA software.
+Finally, we note that the \CRANpkg{openVA} package currently does not reformat data from one standardized questionnaire to another.
+This is because mapping the symptoms collected from one questionnaire to those collected by another questionnaire inevitably creates loss of information.
+Such mapping tasks can be useful for some applications.
+For example, a full mapping of a PHMRC dataset into the WHO format enables the use of physician provided conditional probabilities included in the InterVA software on data collected by PHMRC questionnaires.
 This remains as an important feature to be added to the package in the future.